Thank you for reading our post, please rate this article at the end.

 Understanding their habits is one of the best ways of coping with bugs, especially mosquitoes.
 Certain seasons, days, times, or locations greatly influence the bug numbers.

-For example, most bugs are usually active around dawn and dusk, largely due to the mild temperatures.
+For example, most bugs are active around dawn and dusk, mainly because of the mild temperatures.
 So, I suggest you be in your tent at these times.
 As such, create a habit of waking up very early to make your breakfast and retreat to the comfort and safety of your bed before these pesky ninjas wake up.

 Same thing for the evening.

-The location when you set the tent may also influence whether you’ll have unwelcome visitors.
-For example, camping near lakes or water bodies is fantastic but may expose you more to bugs.
+The location where you set up the tent may also influence whether you’ll have unwelcome visitors.
+For example, camping near lakes or other bodies of water is fantastic, but it may expose you to more bugs.
 Mosquitoes love still waters for breeding.

 So, avoid staying too close to natural water bodies.

 The environment may also affect how you relate to the bugs.
-For example, male mosquitoes hardly bite but instead prefer to suck the juice from plant leaves.
+For example, male mosquitoes hardly bite; instead, they prefer to suck the juice from plant leaves.
 So, if you camp in a location with plenty of dense vegetation, you’re more likely to come into contact with bugs than camping in dry, boggy meadows.

 I suggest you camp away from the low-sheltered areas.
-Yes, they’re nice for shielding against the elements, but because there’s no wind flow, the location is attractive for bugs.
+Yes, they’re nice for shielding against the elements, but because there’s no airflow, the location is attractive to bugs.
 Of course, too much wind is annoying, but at least you get the idea of what I mean when selecting your camping location.

-Finally, it’s good to consider the season.
+- Finally, it’s worth considering the season.
 Most bugs are usually a nuisance in summer, so if you know bugs love you, consider heading out during other seasons.

 2. Dress Appropriately

-Dressing appropriately and wearing the right clothes is half the battle won against keeping the pesky bugs out.
+Dressing appropriately and wearing the right clothes is half the battle in keeping pesky bugs out.

-Ideally, you need clothes that cover you and expose your skin less.
+Ideally, you need clothes that cover you and expose less of your skin.
 I wear pants and long-sleeved shirts to reduce the amount of exposed skin.
 Sunglasses, collars, shoes, socks, and hats are other fantastic ways to cover your skin and keep the ticks and critters away.

 However, covering your skin can be impractical in certain situations, such as backpacking in hot weather.
 Also, if your clothing fabric is ultra-light and runs right up to your skin, bugs can bite through.